 A good source of vitamins A and C, blueberries can be found in some cat foods, like American Journey salmon grain-free dry cat food, and some felines may even like to snack on frozen blueberries, Wismer said.
 As mentioned, you’ll want to limit the amount of treats you give your cat each day, even if they’re healthy.

 “Limit treats to 20 calories each day, [which] would be two teaspoons of cooked salmon or chicken or 25 blueberries, but you wouldn’t want to give them all of those berries,” Wismer said.
 “You can mix and match human food treats with cat treats to reach that number.”

 If your cat seems to be gaining weight as a result of her human food treats, however, you’ll want to scale back on the amount of treats you’re feeding her, she added.

-High in fiber, vitamin C and vitamin A, peas are another cat-safe human food that is often found in commercial cat foods but can be fed to your cat frozen or raw.
+High in fiber, vitamin C and vitamin A, peas are another cat-safe human food.
+They often are found in commercial cat foods, such as Solid Gold Indigo Moon with chicken and eggs grain-free dry cat food, but can be fed to your cat frozen or raw.

 Another lean protein, turkey, including cooked turkey breast or sliced deli meat, is a cat-safe snack.

 When introducing new foods to your cat, you should expect her to have a little bit of gastrointestinal upset, Werber says.
 If it’s a food they’ve never had before, their bodies may not be used to digesting it and they can be a little finicky about what they eat.
 Werber’s advice?
 Give them some variety to see what they like and make sure to do everything in moderation.
 And ensure your kitty is receiving proper daily nutrition by feeding their cat food in addition to any human food snacks.

 Jessica is an editor by trade and spends her days trying not to helicopter parent her beloved shelter pup, Darwin.